Need a Phoenix Criminal Lawyer? Contact David Michael Cantor if you have been charged with Possession of Burglary Tools.

 Depending on what you have been charged with, this could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; ballistics; gunshot residue testing; computer analysis/”cloning hard drive” procedures; forensic financial accounting reviews; etc. Lastly, one of the most common defenses is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.
 It is important to hire a skilled Possession of Burglary Tools Lawyer to defend you who has knowledge of both the specific defenses and the common defenses involved in a Possession of Burglary Tools case.

-Contact The Law Offices of David Michael Cantor and speak to a Phoenix Criminal Lawyer. about your case.
+Contact DM Cantor and speak to a Phoenix Criminal Lawyer. about your case.
 We will assist you with your Possession of Burglary Tools case.